Units required to graduate: 128

 In addition to the commencement information for seniors on the website, please use the following instructions to help guide you through the graduation process.
 If you haven’t checked off everything on this list, you will know that you are not finished.
 Graduation Reviews must be scheduled and ALL graduation paperwork with signatures must be submitted three weeks before the date of the Graduation Review.

-I have checked with Kerry Robles for available times for Graduation Reviews and selected a date.
-I have done this 3 weeks prior to the date I have selected.
+(2) I have checked with Kerry Robles for available times for Graduation Reviews and selected a date.
+I have done this three weeks prior to the date I have selected.
 I am aware that this date won’t be mine until the next step is completed.

-I have contacted and confirmed my committee and taken the “Graduation Review Scheduling Sheet” to each committee member to sign it.
+(4) I have contacted and confirmed my committee and taken the “Graduation Review Scheduling Sheet” to each committee member to sign it.
+(Please note, this is done via email during the 2020-2021 academic year.)

-I have turned in the “Graduation Review Scheduling” sheet to Kerry Robles and made sure my committee was written on the calendar.
+(5) I have turned in the “Graduation Review Scheduling” sheet or sent an email to Kerry Robles and made sure my committee was written on the calendar.

 To Get My Documents in Order for the Grad Review and Graduation: